 Water Mist Fire Suppression Systems resulted from the evolution from standard sprinklers designed for flooding fires.
 Much lighter than their older counterpart, water mist systems are effective on Type A and B fires and result in less damage than traditional water-based systems.
 Still, water mist systems are not ideal for server rooms due to the Type C electrical fires common to this environment.
 Clean up and safety issues are also a concern when faced with wet or damp electronics.
 Although effective in the right situations, water mist systems must often be augmented with other fire suppression systems in order to ensure complete coverage in the event of a fire.
 After discharge, expect down time of a few weeks for a sprinkler system and less with water mist.
 Often with a sprinkler system, you are unable to take it with you if you are in a lease or are planning to move to new facilities.
 This could make a big difference in your consideration of a water-based system.

-The aerosol consists of ultra-fine particles that are expelled via generators.
-Upon discharge, the substance creates a fog of suspended particles.
-Non-toxic and non-corrosive, the agent remains suspended in the environment for up to 60 minutes, virtually eliminating any possibility of reignition.
-After discharge and a 10-minute hold time, clean up includes venting the room and a light dusting of the surfaces.
+The aerosol consists of ultra-fine particles that are expelled via canisters, generators.
+Upon discharge, the ultra-fine particles creates a fog of suspended particles.
+Non-toxic and non-corrosive, the agent can remain suspended in the environment for up to 45 minutes.
+After discharge, and short hold time, venting the room is recommended.

 Unlike gaseous systems, which operate at pressure and often require extensive piping, aerosol generators are very cost effective to install and maintain and have minimal space and weight requirements.
 The generators that dispense the aerosol are available in a variety of sizes to accommodate any size environment.